carterfunkhouser/PersonalWebsite/content/publication/Letkiewicz-2021-ChildAbuseNeglect/index.md

 Greater cumulative maltreatment predicted poorer EF (B = -0.15), and emotional neglect emerged as a unique predictor of EF (B = -0.18).
 These results remained after controlling for psychopathology symptoms.
 Gender moderated the relationship between physical abuse and EF, with physical abuse predicting poorer EF among males (B = 0.30), but not females (B = -0.04).

 Conclusions
 Overall, results indicate that general EF deficits are related to a history of childhood maltreatment, which is not accounted for by internalizing psychopathology symptoms.
-Potential implications and future directions are discussed.
+Potential implications and future directions are discussed.'
 publication: '*Child Abuse & Neglect*'
 doi: 10.1016/j.chiabu.2021.105140
 url_pdf: publication/Letkiewicz-2021-ChildAbuseNeglect/Letkiewicz 2021_ChildAbuseNeglect.pdf